WangLab-ComputationalBiology/btc-scrna-training/material/docs/meta-programs.md

 ### 2. Inspecting report

 For your reference, the figures we are discussing are located in the `Test_Malignant_meta_report.html` report.
 You can find this report inside the **Run_02** folder.

+!!! info

+    The database for **meta-programs** is stored in the pipeline repository.
+You can access it [here](https://github.com/break-through-cancer/btc-scrna-pipeline/blob/main/assets/cell_markers_database.csv).

 #### 2.1.
 Meta-program and ITH prediction